eivindtn/Master-Thesis/README.md

 ```
 ![Blender](https://github.com/eivindtn/Master-Thesis/blob/main/img/blender.jpg)
 ### Lab
 The lab use a Zivid Two camera for capturing point clouds.
-A test example can be runned from running this script in the [folder](https://github.com/eivindtn/Master-Thesis/tree/main/lab):
+A test example can be runned from running this script in the [folder](https://github.com/eivindtn/Master-Thesis/tree/main/lab), PS: it take a while to run this example:

 ```python
 python lab_projection.py